Contact InformationMain office:

 “This is a step in the right direction for our students,” she said.

 Cody Fino, president of student government at the Flanagan Campus, agreed.
-“This year there is a better relationship between Campus Police and student government.”
+“This year there is a better relationship between College Police and student government.”

 Fino said he met Wetherell on Sept.
 12 during a town meeting visit to Lincoln and has a close relationship with the police officers on the night shift there.

-“Campus Police obviously have a big thing to do with student life because if something happens to a student, it’s not always going to be in the power of student government to help them.
-And when it comes to campus security, I know that CCRI Campus Police are always there to help,” he said.
+“College Police obviously have a big thing to do with student life because if something happens to a student, it’s not always going to be in the power of student government to help them.
+And when it comes to campus security, I know that CCRI College Police are always there to help,” he said.

 Campus policing representatives on each campus are: